MetsnanatAsfaw/tariff-control-system/README.md

 #Business feature
 This software system is a web application which-
 -	will enable a passenger to check the tariff.
+-	allow user to create account, change profile,to delete account.
 -	allow registered users to report when they face illegal tax raise.
 -	allow authorized person to check number of records.

 For persisting the data, we will use MySQL.
 It will contain:
 -	List of station with their tariff
 -	List of cities in Ethiopia with their tariff from addis ababa.
+-	list of registered users' name and password.
 -	List of traffic’s name and ID

 we have two interface one for the user to login and other for traffic to login so we need both authentication and authorization: